vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 Tanzu Kubernetes Grid management cluster is the first component that you deploy to get started with Tanzu Kubernetes Grid.

-You can deploy the management cluster in two ways:
+You can deploy the management cluster in one of the following ways:

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.
 This is the recommended method if you are installing a Tanzu Kubernetes Grid management cluster for the first time.
 - Create and edit YAML configuration files, and use them to deploy a management cluster with the CLI commands.

-The Tanzu Kubernetes Grid Installation user interface shows that, in the current version, it is possible to install Tanzu Kubernetes Grid on vSphere (including VMware Cloud on AWS), AWS EC2, and Microsoft Azure.
-The UI provides a guided experience tailored to the IaaS, in this case, VMware vSphere.
+By using the current version of the The Tanzu Kubernetes Grid Installation user interface, you can install Tanzu Kubernetes Grid on VMware vSphere, AWS, and Microsoft Azure.
+The UI provides a guided experience tailored to the IaaS, in this case on VMware vSphere backed by NSX-T Data Center networking.

 ![Tanzu for Kubernetes Grid installer welcome screen](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-4.png)